shangjaven/shangjaven.github.io/_pages/about.md

 <span class='anchor' id='news'></span>

 # 🔥 News
+- *2025.06*: &nbsp; 🎉 One paper is accepted by 2025 IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS 2025).
 - *2025.05*: &nbsp; 👨‍🎓 I was admitted to the Ph.D. program at the School of Data Science, The Chinese University of Hong Kong, Shenzhen.
 - *2025.05*: &nbsp; 🎉 Our paper is accepted by the IEEE Transactions on Intelligent Transportation Systems (T-ITS).
 - *2024.10*: &nbsp; 📌 Please view our new work on diffusion-based locomotion policy on [project website](https://shangjaven.github.io/preference-aligned-diffusion-legged/)!